Diagnostic Medical Sonography

 - Have full use of both hands, wrists, and shoulders

-- Distinguish audible sons
+- Distinguish audible sounds

 - Adequately view sonograms, including color distinctions